Popular Services

 - Adult Outpatient Psychiatric Services - New Haven

-One of the benefits of TMS is there are no medications or anesthesia required and patients can drive themselves to and from their appointments.
-Patients who currently take antidepressants can also continue to take their medications while undergoing this treatment.
+Since there are no sedatives or anesthesia involved, patients can drive themselves to and from their appointments.
+Patients can also continue to take antidepressant medications while undergoing this treatment.
+Any changes in medications during the treatment course should be discussed with the TMS physician.

 TMS is not an experimental treatment.
-FDA cleared in 2008, thousands of people have safely undergone treatment.
+FDA cleared to treat depression in 2008, and in 2017 for OCD, thousands of people have safely undergone treatment.
+TMS has been recommended by the American Psychiatric Association since 2010.